MeltedMindz/BaseMint/README.md

 - **Testnet Deployment First**: The platform will first be tested on a testnet to ensure smooth functionality before launching on Base mainnet.

-- **Fully On-Chain Art**: The platform uses a hybrid approach, where art scripts are stored on Arweave, and metadata is fully on-chain.
+- **Fully On-Chain Art**: Art scripts are stored on onchain, and metadata is fully on-chain.
 This ensures permanent storage and accessibility of the generative art while keeping gas costs low for minting.

 ## How It Works